CityOfPhiladelphia/phila-vue-comps/README.md

 3. Push with tags: `git push && git push --tags`.
 4. Update wiki docs to reflect new version and/or dependency changes.

+### 2.0.3 - 1/7/2020

+*Fixes csv export for fields that are number format instead of string.

 ### 2.0.2 - 1/5/2020

 * Message slot changed to allow html code